 Hit the Highway to Hells Canyon

 Some facts about Hells Canyon National Recreation Area.
-It’s the deepest river gorge in North America; it’s 8,000 vertical feet in the deepest portions; it includes more than 215,000 acres of wilderness; and it’s not for sissies.
+It’s the deepest river gorge in North America; it’s 8,000 vertical feet in the deepest portions; it includes more than 215,000 acres of wilderness; and it’s not for wimps.
 One of Oregon’s most wildly beautiful places, Hells Canyon is also one of the most remote.
 Go with a plan and give yourself plenty of time for the exploration of a lifetime in this gorgeous corner of northeast Oregon.
 Here are a few ideas for exploring Hells Canyon by car, by boat and by trail.

-Check out Hells Canyon Lookout for the most accessible view of the gorge from above (though you won’t be able to see the river from here).
+Check out Hells Canyon Overlook for the most accessible view of the gorge from above (though you won’t be able to see the river from here).
 The lookout is about 33 miles north of the town of Halfway and is the only paved viewpoint into the canyon.
 For a thrilling, vertigo-inspiring view of the Snake River and the gorge, take a rustic road 23 miles north of the remote town of Imnaha to Hat Point Lookout.
 Get down to the river itself and pay a visit to Hells Canyon Dam, reached by traveling through the town of Halfway, then 18 miles to the Oxbow Dam and 22 miles further north on the Idaho side of the river (and the start of the Wild and Scenic portion of the river).

 Trip tip: Top off your fuel tank before you leave town, check for road conditions and seasonal closures, pack some water and snacks for the car and take a map.